 – needs to have personal feelings and emotions respected

-– needs to be free of burdensome adult responsibilities / spontaneously enjoy self / play in care-free manner
+– needs to be free of burdensome adult responsibilities / spontaneously enjoy self/play in a care-free manner

 – needs to be encouraged and helped to develop a sense of self-worth

-– needs behaviour to be guided by compassionate discipline which does not cause physical or emotional damage
+– needs behavior to be guided by compassionate discipline which does not cause physical or emotional damage

 – needs to be protected, as far as is reasonably possible and desirable (some knocks in childhood are clearly unavoidable and can provide valuable learning experiences)

 This is not a definitive list, but, I think, covers the main areas.